 On social media, you’ll need more followers and greater engagement.

-Either way, you need high-quality content.
+Either way, you need high-quality content for your marketing campaign.

-By that we mean content that’s created to answer your target audience’s questions, and optimized for complete visibility to search crawlers.
+By that, we mean content that’s created to answer your target audience’s questions, and optimized for complete visibility to search crawlers.

 Be social.
 Keep at it.
 And impressions will follow.